 Can I create multiple portfolios within the same account?

-No, this bot currently manage the entire account.
-If you wish to create multiple portfolios, consider creating multiple exchange accounts (Binance supports sub accounts).
+No, this bot currently manages the entire account.
+If you wish to create multiple portfolios, consider creating multiple exchange accounts (Binance supports subaccounts).

 Can I use this bot to rebalance only once?